Yang Yi (translator): Works in later years

 Once she retired from teaching, Yang Yi spent more time on writing shorter pieces such as essays and novellas, noted for their wit and satire.
 In 1986, her article "Dreaming of Xiaoshan", in which she remembers her college classmate and friend who married Ba Jin, received a readers' choice award from People's Literature Magazine.
 Her other prose works included "Three Mountains", which won second place in the inaugural national microfiction competition, and "Moonlight Like a Dream", which placed second in the Jinling Mingyue Prose Competition.

 After her brother, Yang Xianyi, died in 2009, Yang Yi compiled and edited a volume of poetry translated by her late brother and herself.
 First published in 2012, an updated edition was published in 2022 by Chinese Translation Publishing House.
 Called Brother–Sister Translated Poems (兄妹译诗) or Translated Poems by Yang Xianyi and Yang Yi, it features more than 100 of their favorite poems.
 Most of the poems are translated from English, and include modern classics such as "Loveliest of Trees" by A. E. Housman, "The Hollow Men" by T. S. Eliot, and "Solomon and the Witch" by W. B. Yeats.
 The 2022 edition includes a poem which had been cut from the original due to its length – "The Prisoner of Chillon" by Lord Byron – translated by Yang Yi.

 Personal life and death

 Yang Yi met Zhao Ruihong at Southwestern Associated University in Kunming.
 They married on 13 August 1940, publishing a newspaper announcement but foregoing a formal wedding due to the ongoing war.
-Zhao was also a translator and literary expert, known for his Chinese translation of The Red and the Black by Stendahl, and was a co-founder of the Chinese Society of Comparative Literature.
+Zhao was also a translator and literary expert, known for his Chinese translation of The Red and the Black by Stendhal, and was a co-founder of the Chinese Society of Comparative Literature.
 One of their children is writer and painter Zhao Heng.

 An oral autobiography of Yang Yi's life, One Hundred Years, Many People, Many Things, was published in 2022.
 She died on 27 January 2023, aged 103.